PayString/paystring-documentation/docs/getting-started.md

 ## Request a PayID

-After setting up a server and [creating a PayID](#create-a-payid) on the server, the next step is requesting the PayID from the server.
+After setting up a server and [creating a PayID](#create-a-payid) on the server, the next step is to request the PayID from the server.
 The PayID Protocol is what allows you to make these requests.
 And, when the server is publicly available, other wallets and entities can make similar requests to query any PayID and related account information stored on the server.

 To request the PayID you created for Alice: